 About

-I’m interested in the intersection of machine learning and speech neuroscience to develop naturalistic speech brain computer interfaces (BCI) for those who have lost the ability to speak and cannot easily communicate by other augmentative methods.
+Broadly, I’m interested in the neural basis of how we produce speech.
+That is, how the brain plans and sequences the movements needed to speak fluently.
+I’m also interested in the intersection of machine learning and speech neuroscience to develop naturalistic speech brain computer interfaces (BCI) for those who have lost the ability to speak and cannot easily communicate by other augmentative methods.
 My work has been featured in the New York Times, the Washington Post, Science Magazine, NPR and more.

 Apart from my research, I’ve helped develop software for preprocessing and visualization of ECoG data, using the Neurodata Without Borders (NWB) format.